The best things to do in Florence, Oregon to immerse yourself in the local culture & natural beauty of the Oregon Coast.

 Tokatee Klootchman State Natural Site

 Le Chateau Inn

-Guests at Le Chateau Inn can enjoy free Wi-Fi as well as a room with a TV and a microwave.
-The Chateau Inn is about 11 miles from the Sea Lion Caves and other Florence attractions.
+Guests at Le Chateau Inn can enjoy free WIFI as well as rooms with a TV and microwave.
+The Chateau Inn is about 11 miles from the Sea Lion Caves and other Florence, Oregon attractions.

 The Old Town Inn in Florence, Oregon is located a few minutes from the Antique District, amazing restaurants, shopping, and the stunning Siuslaw River.

-The inn is in the prime location for guests to participate in the most popular Florence, Oregon attractions including, golfing, fishing, beaches, and dunny buggy tours.
-The Inn is known to have friendly, helpful staff, be a comfortable environment, and be impeccably clean.
+The inn is in a prime location for guests to participate in the most popular Florence, Oregon attractions including, golfing, fishing, beaches, and dunny buggy tours.
+The Inn is known to have friendly, helpful staff, a comfortable environment, and be impeccably clean.

-The Best Western Pier Point Inn is located about 12 miles from Sea Lion Caves and offers guests with free Wifi, continental breakfast, as well as access to a fitness center, hot tub, sauna, and indoor pool.
+The Best Western Pier Point Inn is located about 12 miles from the Sea Lion Caves and offers guests with free WIFI, continental breakfast, as well as access to a fitness center, hot tub, sauna, and indoor pool.

 Where is Florence, Oregon?

-Florence, Oregon is located on the Oregon coast, right on the Siuslaw River and north of the Oregon Dunes National Recreation Area.
+Florence, Oregon is located on the Central Oregon Coast, right on the Siuslaw River and north of the Oregon Dunes National Recreation Area.